 Symptoms and Diagnosis of Premature Ovarian Insufficiency

-When a woman comes across irregularity of menstrual periods and premature ovarian insufficiency is suspected, the doctor will start with a physical exam and a pregnancy test to rule out the same.
-Further, blood tests are conducted to check out the level of follicle stimulating hormone (FSH), which goes unusually high for women suffering from premature ovarian failure.
-The estradiol test is another one to detect the levels of estrogen in the bloodstream; lower than normal level indicates ovarian insufficiency.
+When a woman comes across irregular of menstrual periods and premature ovarian insufficiency is suspected, the doctor will start with a physical exam and a pregnancy test to rule out the same.
+Further, blood tests are conducted to check out the level of follicle-stimulating hormone (FSH), which goes unusually high for women suffering from premature ovarian failure.
+The estradiol test is another one to detect the levels of estrogen in the bloodstream; a lower than normal level indicates ovarian insufficiency.
 The doctor may recommend a transvaginal ultrasound scan to evaluate the size of ovaries.

 Complications of Premature Ovarian Insufficiency